-♦ First: Check to see if students appear in the WCG-Connect (WCG-C) Eligibility Checker
+First: Check to see if students appear in the WCG-Connect (WCG-C) Eligibility Checker

-Students that appear in the WCG-Connect Eligibility Checker have been confirmed to be enrolled in one of three DSHS programs (ABD, HEN, or PWA) or other programs approved by WSAC, that allow students to meet the WCG income eligibility without needing to file a FAFSA or WASFA.
+Students who appear in the WCG-Connect Eligibility Checker have been confirmed to be enrolled in one of three DSHS programs or other programs approved by WSAC, which allow students to meet the WCG income eligibility without needing to file a FAFSA or WASFA.
+Colleges may not require a WCG-C eligible student to file a FAFSA or WASFA in order to be considered for WCG.
+See Chapter 2 for information on how a program is approved by WSAC.